 If your guests are coming from all over, chances are some of them are coming from the same place.
-If you have friends who you think would hit it off, give them the option of car-pooling or taking the same train or bus -- or just sharing a cab from the airport -- by quickly introducing them via email beforehand.
-(If one person has the car, ask if it's OK, and then let everyone know they can share a ride.)
-Your guests will have more fun and get the party started en route -- and save on cash and transportation headaches.
+To make their journey easier give them the option of group transportation!
+Setting up a bus or van to transport your guests to the wedding alleviates a ton of travel stress.
+Your guests will have more fun and get the party started en route — and save on cash and transportation headaches.
+Our friends at Buster, make group transportation super easy click here to plan your trip.

 2. Let guests know they can eat easy.